Frequently asked questions

 Students incoming students who have not completed this requirement will have holds placed in early in their first semester which will present registration for subsequent semesters.

-Students may only request medical exemptions.
+Students may only request medical exemptions for non-COVID vaccines.

 Medical exemptions are for students unable to receive vaccines due to health risks.
 This form must be filled out by their medical provider and uploaded to the student’s HealtheConnect account.
 The Immunization Medical Exemption form is available on the Student Health Services Website.